bartificer/xkpasswd-js/README.md

 If you download the raw code you'll need the following to build the project, i.e. transform the raw code into a usable JavaScript module with documentation, you'll need:

-1. The most recent LTS (Long Term Support) version of the NodeJS runtime available at [nodejs.org](https://nodejs.org/)
+1. The most recent LTS (Long Term Support) version of the Node.js runtime available at [nodejs.org](https://nodejs.org/)
 2. A POSIX-compliant shell and terminal app capable of running Bash scripts — standard on Linux & Mac, and available for Windows through the Windows Subsystem for Linux (WSL).
    * Microsoft's documentation for installing WSL — [learn.microsoft.com/…](https://learn.microsoft.com/en-us/windows/wsl/install)
    * The official Bash documentation — [www.gnu.org/…](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html)